Team ELEMIS debunk 5 of the most common skin myths….

 With Easter just a few days away, naturally our thoughts have turned to chocolate.
 While most of us love to indulge in its melting goodness, we generally try and moderate our intake.
 Come Easter however, and all self-discipline can go out the window as we indulge in a chocolate free-for-all.

 Along with the guilt about what is can do to our waistlines and overall health, one of the most commonly-held concerns surrounding chocolate consumption is that it will contribute to spots.
 So, is there any truth in the claim?

 Here, we tackle 5 of the most common skin myths head on and conclude that sometimes, you really can have your (chocolate) cake and eat it…

-The phrase “anti-ageing” has been around for decades.
+Myth 5: You can “anti-age” your skin: The phrase “anti-aging” has been around for decades.
 But as ubiquitous as it has become, we believe in approaching skincare with a different underlying philosophy.
 No more attaching negative connotations to getting older, just positive intent and real skin benefits – no matter how many birthdays you’ve had.
 Which is why we’re not “anti” age, but “pro” great skin.
 We have Pro-Collagen for fine lines and wrinkles and Pro-Definition for mature skin.
 Our products can be dynamic, soothing – they’re formulated to de-stress both you and your skin.
 They enhance what you have, rather than making you feel like you need to hide it.
 Isn’t it time we all flip the switch on getting older?